-Recoverable amount is the higher of fair value less costs of disposal and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+Value in use is the present value of the estimated future cash flows of the asset / CGU.
+Present values are computed using pre-tax discount rates that reflect the time value of money and the risks specific to the asset / CGU whose impairment is being measured.